nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 There is only one way to know that you have succeeded.
 You must be able to tell yourself or anybody else what the unity is, and in a few words.
 (If it requires too many words, you have not seen the unity but a multiplicity.)
 Do not be satisfied with “feeling the unity” that you cannot express.
 The reader who says, “I know what it is, but I just can’t say it,” probably does not even fool himself.

 How do you do so?
 By applying the rules in inspectional reading part II.
-Though it'll change as you apply the subsequent rules below.
+Though it'll change as you apply the subsequent rules below and in your analytical re-read.

 Note: even if the author gives you the unity of his work, don't use that as the unity we're discussing here.
 We want your unity, the reader.
-The author's is not the reader's.
+The author's unity is not the reader's.

 **Examples of Unity:**

 Aristotle's unity of Odyssey:

-A certain man is absent from home for many years; he is jealously watched by Poseidon, and left desolate.
+> A certain man is absent from home for many years; he is jealously watched by Poseidon, and left desolate.
 Meanwhile his home is in a wretched plight; suitors are wasting his substance and plotting against his son.
 At length, tempest-tossed, he himself arrives; he makes certain persons acquainted with him; he attacks the suitors with his own hand, and is himself preserved while he destroys them.

 Unity of Tom Jones:

-Boy meets girl, boy loses girl, boy gets girl. [^8]
+> Boy meets girl, boy loses girl, boy gets girl. [^8]

 [^8]: That, indeed, is the plot of every romance.
 To recognize this is to learn what it means to say that there are only a small number of plots in the world.

 The unity of Aristotle’s Ethics:

-This is an inquiry into the nature of human happiness and an analysis of the conditions under which happiness may be gained or lost, with an indication of what men must do in their conduct and thinking in order to become happy or to avoid unhappiness, the principal emphasis being placed on the cultivation of the virtues, both moral and intellectual, although other goods are also recognized as necessary for happiness, such as wealth, health, friends, and a just society in which to live.
+> This is an inquiry into the nature of human happiness and an analysis of the conditions under which happiness may be gained or lost, with an indication of what men must do in their conduct and thinking in order to become happy or to avoid unhappiness, the principal emphasis being placed on the cultivation of the virtues, both moral and intellectual, although other goods are also recognized as necessary for happiness, such as wealth, health, friends, and a just society in which to live.

 The The Wealth of Nations:

-This is an inquiry into the source of national wealth in any economy that is built on a division of labor, considering the relation of the wages paid labor, the profits returned to capital, and the rent owed the landowner, as the prime factors in the price of commodities.
+> This is an inquiry into the source of national wealth in any economy that is built on a division of labor, considering the relation of the wages paid labor, the profits returned to capital, and the rent owed the landowner, as the prime factors in the price of commodities.
 It discusses the various ways in which capital can be more or less gainfully employed, and relates the origin and use of money to the accumulation and employment of capital.
 Examining the development of opulence in different nations and under different conditions, it compares the several systems of political economy, and argues for the beneficence of free trade.

 #### Enumerate its Major Parts (Rule 3)